 When managers lack time to visit stores regularly, onsite mystery shops and telephone mystery shopping offer solutions.
 Mystery shops help companies focus on the key ways that employees represent your brand.
-Honing in on essential requirements such as a sincere greeting, uncovering needs as opposed to relaying every single product feature, and asking for permission to follow up with a prospect are all areas that mystery shoppers may observe and report.
-Through our work with clients over the years, here are examples of mystery shop elements that assess how well employees mirror their company’s brand:
+Honing in on essential requirements and evaluating them.
+For example, a sincere greeting, uncovering needs as opposed to relaying every single product feature, and asking for permission to follow up with a prospect are all areas that mystery shoppers may observe and report.

 Personalized and courteous attention: